bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/night_mode_view.png)

 The coupled simulator supports both day and night-time settings.
 Figure above shows a view of the night mode.
 Figure below shows the top view of the environment.
 It is a model of a city centre containing:
-- Network of 2-lane roads
+- Network of 2-lane roads.
-- Loop of 4-lane road (partially surounded by buildings)
+- Loop of 4-lane road (partially surrounded by buildings).
-- Loop of 6-lane road (partially surounded by buildings)
+- Loop of 6-lane road (partially surrounded by buildings).
-- Half-clover interchange
+- Half-clover interchange.
-- 10 intersections with traffic lights that can be turned on and off before the experiment or programmatically in real-time
+- 10 intersections with traffic lights that can be turned on and off before the experiment or programmatically in real-time.
-- 34 zebra crossings
+- 34 zebra crossings.
-- Static objects (buildings, parked cars, trees)
+- Static objects (buildings, parked cars, trees).

 Drivable cars:
 - small (similar to Smart Fortwo) - DrivableSmartCommon